Keyboard shortcuts

 Archiving notes

 When a note is no longer active, you can archive it.
 Archiving hides the note from your main dashboard list — it doesn't delete anything.
-Your source files, transcribed content, and diagrams are all preserved.
+Your source files, transcribed content, and figures are all preserved.

 If you need an archived note again, you can find it in your archive and restore it to your active list at any time.